ckaestne/seaibib/README.md

 Amershi, Saleema, Max Chickering, Steven M. Drucker, Bongshin Lee, Patrice Simard, and Jina Suh. "[Modeltracker: Redesigning performance analysis tools for machine learning](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.697.1689&rep=rep1&type=pdf)."
 In Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems, pp. 337-346.
 2015.

 > Description and evaluation of a visual debugging tool to explore wrong predictions and possible causes.
-Supports use cases for detecitng mislabled data, missing features, and outliers.
+Supports use cases for detecting mislabled data, missing features, and outliers.
 Integrated into the larger ML pipeline for labeling and data management.
-Also nice overview of other viualiztion techniques in related work.
+Also nice overview of other visualization techniques in related work.

 Zhang, Xuezhou, Xiaojin Zhu, and Stephen Wright. "[Training Set Debugging Using Trusted Items](https://arxiv.org/pdf/1801.08019.pdf)."
 In *Thirty-Second AAAI Conference on Artificial Intelligence*.
 2018.